CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-Switches.md

 {{<notice note>}}

 Queue length monitoring is supported on Spectrum switches running Cumulus Linux 5.1 and above.
+To display queue histogram data, you must set the snapshot file count to at least 120 when you are configuring ASIC monitoring, as described in step 9 in the {{<kb_link latest="cl" url="Monitoring-and-Troubleshooting/ASIC-Monitoring.md" text="ASIC monitoring configuration">}} documentation.

 {{</notice>}}